 The Tamron Adaptall-2 SP 60-300mm f3.8-5.4 (23A) was first introduced in 1983 and was finally taken out of production in 2000 – which means that this lens is widely available and can be found in very good condition.
 Whilst most zooms from this period are generally derided, this lens has achieved a cult status as a fine lens for use on digital cameras and receives generally positive reviews.
 Obviously, such reviews are normally aware of the inherent limitations of zoom lenses, in particular those offering such a wide range.

 A Tamron Adaptall-2 SP 60-300mm f3.8-5.4 (23A) in good condition can be picked up for between £30-50 and price variation depends on what accessories are bundled with the lens.
 The original lens hood costs around £13-25 if bought separately and the case can be found for around £15, so a lens bundled with both is worth paying a little bit extra for.
 The lens accepts 62mm filters and a screw-in rubber hood works fine if you don’t want to track down the original hood.

-Be vary of the buy-it-now listings which regularly demand a premium for this lens; clean copies appear fairly frequently for low starting prices and represent much better value for money.
+Be wary of the buy-it-now listings which regularly demand a premium for this lens; clean copies appear fairly frequently for low starting prices and represent much better value for money.